Become a Coach

 Complete the multi-sport Theory Introduction to Competition Part B. This course is offered by Alberta Sport Connection, click here to find a course near you.
 It is recommended that you take the Theory Part B course before enrolling in the Level 2 Technical course, but it is not mandatory.

 Attend and successfully complete the Level 2 Technical course in your Sport Specific Discipline (Women’s, Men’s, Trampoline).
 After completing the Technical course the coach is considered “TRAINED”.
 “TRAINED” coaches must be under the supervision of a Level 2 certified coach within that discipline.

 Complete 150 hours for Trampoline AFTER you complete the respective Level 2 Technical course(s).

 4. You must complete and submit your Level 2 Practical Coaching Form with payment to the Alberta Gymnastics Federation.
 Make sure your supervisor completes the supervisor’s section and signs your form otherwise it will be returned to you.
 Keep a copy of the form in your Coaching Portfolio just in case you need it later.

 THEORY + TECHNICAL + PRACTICAL HOURS = CERTIFIED

 Competition 3 (Women’s Artistic & Men’s Artistic)

-- There will also be an evaluation process for Competition 3 Certification.
+- Coaches will be required to complete an evaluation process to become certified in Competition 3.